10 Ways to Overcome Fear of Missing Out

 - Prioritize relationships over acquisitions.
 In terms of our well-being, quality relationships trump quantity of possessions and experiences every time.
 Investing time and energy in relationships, and cultivating the skills that they require, may be one of the best things that we can do to bring higher levels of fulfillment into our lives, which is a wonderful antidote to the compulsive activity that characterizes FOMO.

 - Savor the moment.
-Take time to linger over pleasurable experiences rather than rushing through them in quest of the next thrill.
+Take time to linger on pleasurable experiences rather than rushing through them in the hunt for the next thrill.
 Really smell the coffee (and the roses and the other delightful scents that you encounter).
 Take the time to thoroughly take pleasure in the sensory delights that enter into your field of awareness and cultivate the fine art of savoring the tastes, sights, and other sensations that you encounter in your daily life.

 - Cultivate an attitude of gratitude.
 Instead of chasing fantasies we believe will fulfill us, we can cultivate gratitude.
 This practice allows us to more deeply appreciate what we have rather than focusing on what we lack or desire.
 FOMO is fear of not having something that is necessary for our well being.
 Gratitude allows us to count the blessings in our life right now, in this moment, where life is actually going on.